nicholasf/fakepoint/README.md

 * 324780a16382aa8f390ed549e81c79a3a7048af9 (3/1/15)

 Breaking change to previous DSL.
 FakepointMaker now uses `NewGet` instead of `PlanGet`.
-Fakepoints can now be given files *or* strings for response data - `SetResponse` or `SetResponseData`.
+Fakepoints can now be given files *or* strings for response data - `SetResponse` or `SetResponseDocument`.

 ## Example